“If a man can’t change the world these days,

 – Father to Son

 The stadium rock sound of Strength marked a slight departure from the folky punk organized chaos of the Alarm’s debut, the songwriting was on-point, the playing tight and the production (by Mike Howlett, who had previously worked with Tears For Fears, OMD and Joan Armatrading) crisp and sharp.
 Absolute Reality, Spirit of ’76 and the title track all made the UK Top 40 singles chart, with the latter also becoming their biggest US hit.
 For a while, the Alarm were our U2, our Simple Minds.
-The Irish had the Troubles to sing about, the Scots had the Glasgow shipyards, and the Welsh had empty coalfaces.
+The Irish had the Troubles to sing about, the Scots had the Glasgow shipyards, and the Welsh had empty coalfaces and deserted mining villages.
 In their own ways, they all spoke for a lost generation.
 Every track on Strength is a classic, and it’s a mystery how the album didn’t sell as many copies as the likes of Unforgettable Fire and Once Upon a Time.
-It’s also a fucking tragedy.

-I’ve never been to the Globe before.
+A quick word about the venue.
+I’ve been to dozens of gigs in Cardiff over the years but never been to The Globe before.
 It’s small.
 Very small.
 Intimate, even.
 Which suits me fine.
-I’m off the big soulless venues where you can’t see anything and the sound goes over your head.
+I’m off those big soulless arenas and stadiums where you can’t see anything and the sound goes over your head.
 Maybe it’s a consequence of getting old.
-Set deep in the suburbs of Cardiff, the venue used to be a cinema, and it retains some of that old-school character and charm.
+Set deep in the suburbs of Cardiff, the Globe used to be a cinema, and it retains some of that old-school character and charm.

 Love, Hope, Strength